uidaholib/main-web-redesign_draft/content/special-collections/plan.md

 ## Getting Here

 We are located on the [first floor](/about/maps.html) of the University of Idaho Library.
-For directions to the library, see our [directions page](/about/directions.html).
+For directions to the library, see our [Contacts page](/about/contact.html).
 For a wider campus map, see [Campus planning and development page](https://www.uidaho.edu/leadership/finance-administration/campus-planning-development).

 You can find information about parking on the [University of Idaho Parking and Transportation Services](https://www.uidaho.edu/parking).